Skip to Main Content

 If Perkins Loan discharge is out of the question, here are some potential options to consider pursuing:

-• Consolidate your loans: Perkins Loans don’t qualify for Public Service Loan Forgiveness (PSLF) or income-driven repayment plans.
+• Explore other forgiveness programs: Perkins Loans don’t qualify for Public Service Loan Forgiveness (PSLF) or income-driven repayment plans.
 But if you consolidate your loans through the Direct Consolidation Loan program, you will be eligible for both.
 If you think that you can qualify for PSLF or you need a more affordable monthly payment, consolidation may do the trick.

 • Refinance your student loans: If you’re looking for ways to make your loan more affordable, it could be worth refinancing your student loans.
-Some private lenders may be able to offer you a lower interest rate than the standard 5 percent on Perkins Loans.
+If you have excellent credit, some private lenders may be able to offer you a lower interest rate than the standard 5 percent on Perkins Loans.
 Additionally, private refinance lenders can offer more flexible repayment options, giving you between five and 25 years to repay in some cases, which can give you more control over your repayment plan.

 The bottom line